-- our ability to establish additional collaborative relationships; - the magnitude of our research and development programs; - the scope and results of preclinical studies and clinical trials to identify drug candidates; - competitive and technological advances; - the time and costs involved in obtaining regulatory approvals; - the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims; - · our dependence on others for development and commercialization of our product candidates; and - successful commercialization of our products consistent with our licensing strategy.
+- the scope and results of preclinical studies and clinical trials to identify drug product candidates and the costs of manufacturing drug product to support these studies and trials; - competitive and technological advances; - the time and costs involved in obtaining regulatory approvals; - the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims; - our dependence on others for development and commercialization of our product candidates; and - successful commercialization of our products consistent with our licensing strategy.

 We will be required to raise additional capital to complete the development and commercialization of our current product candidates.
-Additional funding, whether through additional sales of securities or collaborative or other arrangements with corporate partners or from other sources, may not be available when needed or on terms acceptable to us.
+Additional funding, whether through additional sales of securities or collaborative or other arrangements with corporate partners, governmental agencies or from other sources, may not be available when needed or on terms acceptable to us.
 The issuance of preferred or common stock or convertible securities, with terms and prices significantly more favorable than those of the currently outstanding common stock, could have the effect of diluting or adversely affecting the holdings or rights of our existing stockholders.
 In addition, collaborative arrangements may require us to transfer certain material rights to such corporate partners.
-Insufficient funds may require us to delay, scaleback or eliminate certain of our research and development programs.
+Insufficient funds may require us to delay, scale-back or eliminate certain of our research and development programs.

-We have not commercialized any products or technologies and our future revenue generation is uncertain
+We have not commercialized any products or technologies and our future revenue generation is uncertain.